ThePavolC/ThePavolC.github.io/_posts/2015-04-07-github-pages-and-jekyll.markdown

 ---
 layout: post
-title:  "GitHub Pages and Jekyll"
+title:  GitHub Pages and Jekyll
 categories: jekyll github-pages how-to
 description: Quick guide on how to make GitHub page and start using Jekyll.
 published: True